tetra-framework/tetra/docs/index.md

         self.title = todo.title
         self.done = todo.done
 ```

-The public `save` method is set to `watch` the `title` and `done` public attributes with a `debounce` of 200ms.
-This instructs Alpine.js to call the server side `save` method automatically whenever the `title` and `done` attributes change.
-The debounce ensures that the save method isn't called on every keystroke whilst typing.
+ As we have previously seen, there are public attributes to hold the `title` and `done` status of the item.
+The load method takes a `ToDo` model instance (passed to it in the template above), then saves it as a private attribute on the component, and finally sets the `title` and `done` public attributes.

 ``` python
     @public.watch('title', 'done').debounce(200)